nasuhcagdas/TECHVER/README.md

 # TECHVER
-This is the model verification repository.
+This is the model repository.